swiesend/secret-service/README.md

 #### D-Bus Interfaces

-The underlying introspected XML D-Bus interfaces are available at the [test/resources](src/test/resources) directory.
+The underlying introspected XML D-Bus interfaces are available as [resources](src/test/resources).

+## Contribution

+You are welcome to point out issues, file PRs and comment on the project.

+Please keep in mind that this is a non-profit effort in my spare time and thus it may take some time until issues are addressed.

+## Thank You

+Special thanks goes out to
+* [@purejava](https://github.com/purejava) for all the help!
+* [@hypfvieh](https://github.com/hypfvieh) for providing and maintaining the [`dbus-java`](https://github.com/hypfvieh/dbus-java) library.
+* [@infeo](https://github.com/infeo) for bug tracking like a king.
+* [@overheadhunter](https://github.com/overheadhunter) for providing enhancements all over the place.
+* [@jmehrens](https://github.com/jmehrens) for pointing out several issues and explaining them.
+* [@aanno](https://github.com/aanno) for pointing out multiple issues.